gioUbbiali/Sustainability-Core-Ontology/README.md

 ## Material

-Currently, this repository hosts the SCO Structured Vocabulary (SCO SV) and the current release of SCO, SCO V1.1.0.
+To date, this repository hosts the SCO Structured Vocabulary (SCO SV) and the current release of SCO, SCO V1.1.0.

 ### SCO SV